onerzafer/rdxgen/README.md

 ## Usage

-Since its an interactive CLI, you simply call following command, and it will ask questions to you.
-Answer the questions, and you will get your redux boilerplate ready to use whether as Javascript or Typescript .
+Since its an interactive CLI, you simply call the following command, and it will ask questions to you.
+Answer the questions, and you will get your redux boilerplate ready to use whether as Javascript or Typescript.
 The good thing is all the test are green :)

 For Javascript